appsmithorg/appsmith-docs/website/docs/getting-started/faq.md

 Appsmith safely encrypts all your database credentials and stores them securely.
 Appsmith also does not store any data returned from your data sources and acts only as a proxy layer to orchestrate the API / Query calls.
 Appsmith is an open-source platform and can be fully audited and deployed on-premise to ensure none of your data leaves your VPC.

+## Do you have a bounty program for reporting security vulnerabilities?

+Thanks for reaching out.
+There's no official security bounty program right now, but on a case-by-case basis Appsmith does reward security researchers who report issues that are serious and weren't already found.
+Having said that, you are encouraged to report any vulnerability you see in the code base.
+People like you keep open source projects like Appsmith secure and usable for the entire community.
+If you notice a security issue, please reach out at security@appsmith.com to report any vulnerability responsibly.

 ## What if there is a missing feature that I need?

 We take all community feature requests very seriously and the best way to request for a missing feature is by raising a [Github Issue](https://github.com/appsmithorg/appsmith/issues/new/choose).
 Alternatively, we welcome external contributions and would be happy to help you unblock yourself with a feature on the platform.
 This is our [Contribution Guide](https://github.com/appsmithorg/appsmith/blob/release/contributions/CodeContributionsGuidelines.md).